HL7/davinci-pas/input/pagecontent/usecases.md

 Out Of Scope

-1. **SHOULD** not be used for any Medication that is covered under a prescription drug program benefit where Prior Auth is provided by another electronic exchange process (e.g. NCPCP SCRIPT)
+1. **SHOULD NOT** be used for any Medication that is covered under a prescription drug program benefit where Prior Auth is provided by another electronic exchange process (e.g. NCPCP SCRIPT)

 #### Prior Authorization Process
 The prior authorization process from the EHR side consists of five steps: